AlexWiigs/AlexWiigs/README.md

 - I'm currently working on MATLAB software which finds optimal designs of experiments for a large collection of regression models and criteria using CVX and PSO algorithms
 - In the future I'd like to create the same optimal design software in Python

+When I'm not working on my research I am usually:

+- Trying to get Archmage on [boot.dev](https://www.boot.dev/u/alexwiigs)
+- Adjusting my neovim config
-- I'm addicted to [boot.dev](https://www.boot.dev/u/alexwiigs), my neovim config, and disc golf
+- Playing disc golf
 <!--
 **AlexWiigs/AlexWiigs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.